fetchai/agents-aea/docs/acn-internals.md

 In the case of _direct connection_,
 `Agent` is a Python process, whereas `Peer` is in a separate (Golang) process.
-The logic of the Python Agent client is implemented in the <a href="https://github.com/fetchai/agents-aea/tree/main/packages/fetchai/connections/p2p_libp2p" target="_blank">AEA connection `fetchai/p2p_libp2p`</a>
+The logic of the Python Agent client is implemented in the <a href="https://github.com/valory-xyz/open-aea/tree/main/packages/open_aea/connections/p2p_libp2p" target="_blank">AEA connection `p2p_libp2p`</a>
-The communication between `Agent` and `Peer` is done through an OS pipe for Inter-Process Communication (IPC) between the AEA's process and the libp2p node process;
+The communication between `Agent` and `Peer` is done through an OS pipe for Inter-Process Communication (IPC) between the AEAs process and the libp2p node process;
 then, the message gets enqueued to an output queue by an input coroutine.
 Finally, the envelope ends up in an output queue, which is processed by an output coroutine and routed to the next peer.